Nealll68/styx/README.md

 ## Features

 * Work on windows & linux
-* Full Steam Workshop support (Steam Guard, addon & mission download)
+* Full Steam Workshop support
+  * Steam Guard
+  * Download addon with SteamCMD and use symlink from steam folder to Arma 3 folder
+  * Download mission without SteamCMD (use Steam Web API) and store in MPMissions folder
 * Update game
 * Multiple profiles support (easy switch between profile)
-* Manage mods with a beautiful interface (no more -mod=)
+* Manage addons with a beautiful interface (no more -mod=)
-* Change startup params, edit configuration file, difficulty and more with ease
+* Change startup parameters, edit configuration or difficulty and more with ease
 * Create different account with different permission for your teammates

 ## Author